scalatron/scalatron/Scalatron/doc/markdown/Scalatron APIs.md

   The source files are treated like a property of the user object.
 Updating the sources files updates that property.
 The operation is idempotent because the same source files can be PUT multiple times, always resulting in the same final state.
+* Actually, as of 1.0.0.1 backup versions are created if the files on the server are different from the latest version on the server, which only happens the first time, so the idempotency is no longer quite as accurate.